Dakota Kai: Storyline with Raquel González (2020–2022)

-Kai defeated Nox twice: first at NXT TakeOver: Portland in a street fight, and second in a steel cage match, both after interferences from González.
-On 7 June at TakeOver: In Your House, Kai, González and Candice LeRae lost to Nox, Mia Yim and Shotzi Blackheart.
-At NXT TakeOver XXX, she failed to win the Women's title against Io Shirai.
-Kai and González soon aligned with LeRae and Toni Storm, resulting in a WarGames match against Blackheart, Ember Moon, Shirai, and Ripley at WarGames on 6 December, which her team won.
-Kai and González won the first ever Women's Dusty Rhodes Tag Team Classic, when she defeated Blackheart and Moon in the finals at Vengeance Day.
+On 29 January episode of NXT, Kai lost to Nox after she used a knee brace following a distraction from Candice LeRae.
+She then defeated Nox twice: in a street fight on 16 February at NXT TakeOver: Portland, and in a steel cage match, both after interference from González.
+At TakeOver: In Your House on 7 June, Kai, González and LeRae lost to Nox, Yim and Shotzi Blackheart in a six-woman tag team match.
+At NXT TakeOver XXX on 22 August, Kai failed to win the NXT Women's Championship from Io Shirai.
+On 6 December, she and González aligned with LeRae and Toni Storm to defeat Blackheart, Ember Moon, Shirai and Ripley in a WarGames match.
+Kai and González participated in the inaugural Women's Dusty Rhodes Tag Team Classic and won by defeating Blackheart and Moon in the finals at Vengeance Day on 14 February.
 With this win, they earned a shot at WWE Women's Tag Team Champions Nia Jax and Shayna Baszler, a match that would end in controversy on 3 March episode of NXT, after Kai was submitted by Baszler despite not being the legal competitor in the match.
-The following week, they were awarded the newly created NXT Women's Tag Team Championship by General Manager William Regal, marking Kai's first championship in the WWE.
-However, the two lost the titles to Blackheart and Moon that night.
+The following week, they were awarded the newly created NXT Women's Tag Team Championship by General Manager William Regal, marking Kai's first championship in WWE.
+However, the two lost the titles to Blackheart and Moon later that night.